-Hye-Eun “Kate” Lee (Assistant Professor) earned a B.S. degree in Statistics and a B.A. in Mass Media and Communication from Ewha Women’s University in South Korea (2000).
+Hye-Eun “Kate” Lee (Associate Professor) earned a B.S. degree in Statistics and a B.A. in Mass Media and Communication from Ewha Women’s University in South Korea (2000).
 She earned an M.A. in Communication from Michigan State University (2005), and received her doctoral degree (2008) with a dissertation entitled “Multilevel approaches to conflict management at workplace and job satisfaction.”
 She has been at the University of Hawaii at Manoa since 2007.

 Her research areas are interpersonal communication in the organizational contexts, interpersonal communication across cultures, and research methodology.
 For example, she is examining cultural differences in the usage of speech acts in favor asking messages, the effects of friendship networks on job satisfaction at workplaces, and whether methods make a difference or not.
 Based on these research experiences, she would like to conduct research about communication behaviors of culturally diverse employees at the workplace using various methods.
 She has taught various undergraduate and graduate courses related to interpersonal communication, intercultural communication and research methods.

 For Kate Lee’s Curriculum Vitae, click here.